Drug Testing in the Workplace

 When Are Drug Tests Conducted in the Workplace?

 Due to inherent safety concerns in the work place, most companies often employ drug tests.
 In addition, companies in specific industries such as transportation, safety, defense, transit, and aviation are obliged to test candidate and employees for drug and alcohol use.

 While other industries are not required to test for drugs, many employers still do so.
 The following are typical times when companies conduct drug tests:

 - Pre-Employment Workplace Drug Tests

-Pre Employment drug testing will help employers avoid hiring job applicants who use illegal drugs.
-Pre Employment tests can be done using blood, saliva, or hair, but urine is usually the most common.
+Pre Employment drug testing will help employers avoid hiring job candidate who use illegal drugs.
+Pre Employment tests can be done using blood, saliva, or hair, but urine usually the most common.

 - Random Drug Tests